 Additionally, our clinics are limited to a certain number of participants.
 If the clinic you want to join is full, you can email us to be placed on a waitlist.

-There are a few beginners clinics that are free and available to all paddlers.
-You’ll still need to add them to your registration.
+There are a few beginners clinics that are free and available to all paddlers, like the Introduction to Kayaking on Saturday morning.

 Lodging & Travel

 Paddlefest is held in and around Fort Smith, Northwest Territories in Canada.
 There are many options for lodging while you are here.
 Some of our sponsors have special deals for participants, you can find that information on our Lodging & Travel page.
 Otherwise, there’s a complete list of accommodation options on the Town of Fort Smith website.